How to Sort Your LEGO Collection (5 Proven Methods)

 Method 5: Rough Category Sort (For Beginners)

 If you’re just starting to organize, don’t overthink it.
-A rough category sort gets you 80% of the benefits with 20% of the effort.
+A rough category sort gets you 80% of the benefits with 20% of the effort when sorting LEGO.

 Why it works: The biggest improvement comes from not having everything mixed together.
 Even broad categories—Bricks, Plates, Technic, Minifigure Parts, Everything Else—dramatically reduce hunting time.